BetterDiscord/BetterDiscord/CONTRIBUTING.md

 #### Renderer Application

 This is the main payload of BetterDiscord.
 This is what gets executed in the renderer context by the [injector](#injector).
 This portion is where most of the user interaction and development will be.
-This module is responsible for loading plugins and themes, as well as handling settings, emotes and more.
+This module is responsible for loading plugins and themes, as well as handling settings, and more.
 The renderer and its code live in the `renderer` folder.

 ## How Can I Contribute?